PicoCare Fractional Skin Rejuvenation in Washington, DC

 The PicoCare Picosecond Nd:YAG laser represents the absolute cutting edge in laser technology.
 Emitting pulses of light in the picosecond pulse range (around one-trillionth of a second) these lasers have proven effective in multiple aspects of cosmetic laser dermatology, including reduced treatment requirements for decorative tattoo removal, and safer, more effective treatment of pigmented lesions such as birthmarks, freckles, and hyperpigmentation.
 Recently, a novel use of picosecond lasers has emerged.
 Utilizing a fractionated micro lens array (MLA) in a specialized handpiece the normally even beam of light is divided into microbeams with individually higher energy due to the focusing effect of the lens.

-When these focused beams are pulsed onto skin, a phenomenon occurs resulting in formation of a small plasma (excited electrons in tissue) which then forms a tiny, very precise bubble, called a vacuole, within the lower epidermis (outer skin layer) or upper dermis (collagen layers).
+When these focused beams are pulsed onto skin, a phenomenon occurs resulting in the formation of a small plasma (excited electrons in tissue) which then forms a tiny, very precise bubble, called a vacuole, within the lower epidermis (outer skin layer) or upper dermis (collagen layers).
 This effect is known as Laser Induced Optical Breakdown (LIOB).
 While this is very interesting to laser nerds like Dr. Adrian, the effect of these LIOBs on skin is truly fascinating.
 Through unknown mechanisms, these newly formed vacuoles stimulate the release of growth factors leading to increases in collagen, elastin, and mucin in the upper dermal layers, leading to reductions in fine lines and wrinkles, pore size, and a generalized improvement in skin texture noticeable in the weeks after treatment.
-There is also an effect on skin tone, as these vacuoles act as pigment shuttles, removing excess pigmentation from the skin, leading to clearer, brighter complexion and more even skin tone.
+There is also an effect on skin tone, as these vacuoles act as pigment shuttles, removing excess pigmentation from the skin, leading to a clearer, brighter complexion and more even skin tone.

 Is there downtime associated with PicoCare Fractional Skin Rejuvenation?